CSCfi/metadata-submitter/README.md

 - [`Git LFS`](https://git-lfs.com/)

 Git LFS is required to checkout the `metadata_backend/conf/taxonomy_files/names.json` file.
-This file can be generated from NCBI taxonomy using the following command:
+Without Git LFS, this file can also be generated from NCBI taxonomy using the following command:

 ```bash
 scripts/taxonomy/generate_name_taxonomy.sh